Maria Dunszt

-Maria Dunszt, also known and credited as Maria Dunst (10 October 1936 – 24 August 1994) was an Erkel-Award winning Hungarian opera singer and actress.
+Maria Dunszt, also known and credited as Maria Dunst (10 October 1936 – 24 August 1994), was a Hungarian operatic soprano and one of the most renowned and influential opera singers of the 20th century.
+She gained international recognition in 1965 following a highly acclaimed guest appearance in Gelsenkirchen.

 Early life

 Dunszt was born on 10 October 1936, in Budapest, Hungary.
 Her mother, Mária Pálffy, was an opera and oratorio singer, while her father played in the telephone factory orchestra, even after his retirement.
 Dunszt began studying piano at the age of five.

 Dunszt studied at the Franz Liszt Academy of Music in Budapest from 1955 to 1961 under the tutelage of Imre Molnár and Oszkár Maleczky.
 At the academy, she won first prize at the 1960 Erkel Singing Competition, and the grand prize at the Toulouse Singing Competition.

 In 1961, she was engaged by the Hungarian State Opera House, where she would go on to perform numerous leading roles.

 Career

 Throughout her career, Dunszt became a celebrated dramatic soprano, performing a broad repertoire that included leading roles in operas by Verdi, Wagner, Rossini, and Gounod.

 Among her notable roles were Violetta in La traviata, Desdemona in Otello, the title role in Aida, Leonora in Il trovatore, Marguerite in Gounod's Faust, and Matilda in Rossini's William Tell.
 She also gained recognition for portraying Wagnerian heroines such as Eva in Die Meistersinger von Nürnberg, Elisabeth in Tannhäuser, Elsa in Lohengrin, Sieglinde in Die Walküre, and Gutrune in Götterdämmerung.
 In 1962 she portrayed Melinda in Erkel's Bánk bán.

 Dunszt also recorded two albums: Santuzza in Cavalleria rusticana (1964) and the Wife in C'est la guerre by Emil Petrovics.
 She was also known for her performances as a soloist in oratorios.